JetBrains/kotlin/CONCURRENCY.md

    * enums are always frozen

  Combined, these mechanisms allow natural race-freeze programming with code reuse across platforms in MPP projects.

+<a name="atomic_references"></a>
+### Atomic primitives and references

+ Kotlin/Native standard library provides primitives for safe working with concurrently mutable data, namely `AtomicInt`, `AtomicLong`, `AtomicNativePtr`, `AtomicReference` and `FreezableAtomicReference` in the package `kotlin.native.concurrent`.
+Atomic primitives allows concurrency-safe update operations, such as increment, decrement and compare-and-swap, along with value setters and getters.
+Atomic primitives are considered always frozen by the runtime, and while their fields can be updated with the regular `field.value += 1`, it is not concurrency safe.
+Value must be be changed using dedicated operations, so it is possible to perform concurrent-safe global counters and similar data structures.

+  Some algorithms require shared mutable references across the multiple workers, for example global mutable configuration could be implemented as an immutable instance of properties list atomically replaced with the new version on configuration update as the whole in a single transaction.
+This way no inconsistent configuration could be seen, and at the same time configuration could be updated as needed.
+To achieve such functionality Kotlin/Native runtime provides two related classes:
+`kotlin.native.concurrent.AtomicReference` and `kotlin.native.concurrent.FreezableAtomicReference`.
+Atomic reference holds reference to a frozen or immutable object, and its value could be updated by set or compare-and-swap operation.
+Thus, dedicated set of objects could be used to create mutable shared object graphs (of immutable objects).
+Cycles in the shared memory could be created using atomic references, and to collect them Kotlin/Native runtime has special concurrent cycle collector, concurrently analyzing cyclic data rooted in atomic references.
+When cycle of no longer used objects is detected, collector zeroes out reference stored in atomic reference and thus allows cycle to be collected.

+ If atomic reference value is attempted to be set to non-frozen value runtime exception is thrown.

+ Freezable atomic reference is similar to the regular atomic reference, but until frozen behaves like regular box for a reference.
+After freezing it behaves like an atomic reference, and can only hold a reference to a frozen object.